 I'd like to talk about one of the most devastating manga I've read in years.
 There will be no drawn-out contextual foreplay like usual, this is just a spoiler-free review and a personal plea for you to give it a chance.
 It's called Juuza no Ulna, loosely translating to Ulna at the Emplacement.
 The 7-volume story begins with Ulna, a young talented marksman being sent off to a remote alpine military base.
 There's several stylistic nods to Soviet Russia from the quilted uniforms, emplaced Maxim guns to the constant supply shortages the female soldiers have to endure.
 The art is very Naoki Urasawa, the characters looking more eastern European than a can of radioactive sturgeon caviar.
 Any one of the fridge-physiqued women could break me over their knee like a green twing.

 The art is fine and there's an odd fixation on the rifles and clothing, like the author refused to diversify his starting character stats.
 Little details like buttons and pockets are never neglected and backgrounds are gorgeous.
 Monotony balloons over as you flip through 50 pages of soldiers you don't care about shoot at reanimated dentures you don't care about.
-The author even reveals the crux of the plot in volume 2.
-That's boring.
 As you read there are some scenes that make you shudder, that's important, remember those moments.

-But it's already too late, my apathy was undercut by the author slowly inoculating me with the story leading up to a series of emotional bodyblows in volume 3.
+But it's already too late, my apathy was undercut by the author slowly inoculating me with the plot leading up to a series of emotional bodyblows in volume 3.
 What's so surprising to me is that this has been done before.
 Fundamentally the overriding message has been one that's been beaten over your head before, it was even the main plot for a flaccid Black Mirror episode.
-You can easily think of parallels to war and politics, yet Ulna
+You can easily think of contemporary historical parallels, yet Ulna

 's insistence on a character-driven plot and masterful set dressing brushes away any sort of thoughts while reading.
 It feels new and novel, successfully unshackling itself from any abstract ideology or moral bellowing that would otherwise constrict the plot.
 Because of this the change in settings never feel out of place, the series isn't defined by labels like genres but instead by its characters.